lucasfvera/challenge-leetcode/___-freq-nums/README.md

 Given an array of numbers and its length n, return a new array with the numbers ordered by frequency.
 If the frequency is the same, then ordered it by value.
-The output should be a string with the numbers separted by a space.
+The output should be a string with the numbers separated by a space.

 Example